aleSlzr/android_notes/Fit's feedback.md

 - To be created
 ## <u>Async stuff 📣</u>
 ### Coroutines
+Coroutines is a recommended solution for asynchronous programming on Android.
+Noteworthy features include the following:
+- **Lightweight**: You can run many coroutines on a single thread due to support for [_suspension_](https://kotlinlang.org/docs/reference/coroutines/basics.html), which doesn't block the thread where the coroutine is running.
+Suspending saves memory over blocking while supporting many concurrent operations.
+- **Fewer memory leaks**: Use [_structured concurrency_](https://kotlinlang.org/docs/reference/coroutines/basics.html#structured-concurrency) to run operations within a scope.
+- **Built-in cancellation support**: [Cancellation](https://kotlinlang.org/docs/reference/coroutines/cancellation-and-timeouts.html) is propagated automatically through the running coroutine hierarchy.
+- **Jetpack integration**: Many Jetpack libraries include [extensions](https://developer.android.com/kotlin/ktx) that provide full coroutines support.
+Some libraries also provide their own [coroutine scope](https://developer.android.com/topic/libraries/architecture/coroutines) that you can use for structured concurrency.
 #### Coroutine context
 - is a set of rules and configurations that define how the coroutine will be executed (it's like a map with possible keys and values)
 #### Job